KDE/documentation-develop-kde-org/source/components/navigation/tab.rst

    one row.
 -  Do not use vertically stacked tabs.
 Tabs are drawn above the pages only (QTabWidget::TabPosition = North).
 -  Do not use too many tabs.
-Use a :doc:`list view <list>` with icons and associated pages if there are many pages or if you want to group static pages, e.g. in case of configuration content.
+Use a :doc:`list view <../editing/list>` with icons and associated pages if there are many pages or if you want to group static pages, e.g. in case of configuration content.
 This also gives ability to present hierarchy of pages as a tree.